JakeBottomline/company-knowledge-Agent/README.md

-# company-knowledge-Agent
+# Company Knowledge Base

-Company knowledge base for Copilot agent consumption via GitHub Pages.
+This repository contains approved project documentation used by our Copilot agent as a knowledge source.

+## Contents
+- Project Overview
+- Setup & Configuration
+- Meeting Notes
+- Architecture Decisions